ritua2/gib/README.md

 ```

-2. Start the ssh server for a temporary voluem for local storage
+2. Start the ssh server for a temporary volume for local storage

 ```bash
 # Create shared volume for rsync